iterative/vscode-dvc/CONTRIBUTING.md

 ## The demo project

-The [demo project](demo) was initially forked from [dvc-checkpoints-mnist], and is provided as a lightweight, convenient testbed to try the extension out with.
+The [demo project](demo) is provided as a lightweight, convenient testbed to try the extension out with.
 It is not an exhaustive showcase of DVC's features, so testers are encouraged to try other DVC repositories -- especially real-world cases!

 - Install [Yarn](https://yarnpkg.com/) if needed.
 Run `yarn setup:venv` from the root of this repo to set up a virtual Python environment for the demo project